shashankreddym31/UMBC-DATA606-Capstone/docs/proposal.md

 Special attention will be given to handling class imbalance since severe crashes are relatively rare compared to non-severe crashes.

 ---
+# 4. Exploratory Data Analysis (EDA)

+## Data Cleaning and Preparation

+Before performing analysis, the dataset was cleaned and prepared for machine learning.

+The following preprocessing steps were performed:

+- Removed unnecessary columns not relevant to crash severity prediction
+- Handled missing values in categorical columns by replacing them with "UNKNOWN"
+- Converted numeric columns such as `LANE_CNT` into proper numeric format
+- Filled missing numeric values using median imputation
+- Created a binary target variable called `Severe`

+Target variable definition:

+- Severe = 1 → if `INJURIES_FATAL > 0` OR `INJURIES_INCAPACITATING > 0`
+- Severe = 0 → otherwise

+This transformation converts the original dataset into a binary classification problem.

+---

+## Exploratory Data Analysis

+Exploratory Data Analysis was performed to better understand crash patterns, feature distributions, and relationships with crash severity.

+The analysis focused on:

+### Class Distribution
+The dataset was analyzed to examine the imbalance between severe and non-severe crashes.

+This helps determine whether resampling or class weighting techniques may be necessary during model training.

+---

+### Temporal Crash Analysis
+Crash timing patterns were explored using:

+- Crash hour
+- Day of week
+- Month of crash

+This helps identify whether severe crashes are associated with specific times or seasonal patterns.

+---

+### Environmental Condition Analysis
+Crash severity was explored across environmental factors such as:

+- Weather condition
+- Lighting condition
+- Road surface condition

+These variables may strongly influence accident outcomes.

+---

+### Crash Cause Analysis
+Primary contributing causes of crashes were analyzed to identify common behavioral or situational risk factors.

+Examples include:

+- Speeding
+- Distracted driving
+- Failure to yield
+- Improper turning

+---

+### Feature Relationship Analysis
+Relationships between important predictors and crash severity were explored to identify useful features for machine learning.

+Insights from EDA helped guide feature selection and model development.

+---

+## Visualization and Interpretation
+Multiple visualizations were created during EDA, including:

+- Class distribution plots
+- Crash frequency by hour
+- Weather condition distribution
+- Lighting condition comparisons
+- Top contributing causes
+- Feature importance analysis

+These visualizations provided meaningful insights into crash severity behavior and supported model development.

 # Summary